Marcia Bernicat

-Marcia Stephens Bloom Bernicat (born 1953) is an American diplomat who is the current Director General of the Foreign Service.
+Marcia Stephens Bloom Bernicat (born 1953) is an American diplomat who served as the 32nd Director General of the Foreign Service from 2022 to 2025.
 She is a former United States Ambassador to Bangladesh.
 She served as Ambassador to Senegal and Guinea-Bissau from 2008 to 2011.
 From January 1, 2019, to April 3, 2020, she was Principal Deputy Assistant Secretary in the Bureau of Oceans and International Environmental and Scientific Affairs at the Department of State.

 Early life and education

 Bernicat was born in 1953.
 She grew up in Tinton Falls, New Jersey and graduated from Monmouth Regional High School.
 In 1975 she earned a B.A. from Lafayette College, where she majored in history.
 Through work with her mentor and thesis advisor, she became particularly interested in the League of Nations and the relationship between the United States and the United Nations.
 She earned an M.S. in Foreign Service from Georgetown University in 1980.